piskoviste/pisek/docs/task-parts/generator.md

 - [cms-old](#cms-old)
 - [opendata-v1](#opendata-v1)

-However we strongly recommend using the pisek-gen type for better debugging and easy conversion between open data and closed data tasks.
+However, we strongly recommend using the pisek-gen type for better debugging and easy conversion between open data and closed data tasks.

 ## Terminology
 There are two requirements for generators:

-- **Generators must be deterministic.** — For the same arguments, it should generate the same input(s).
+- **Generators must be deterministic.** For the same arguments, it should always generate the same input(s).
-- If a generator takes a seed as an argument, the generator should **respect the seed**. — For different seeds it should generate different inputs.
+- If a generator takes a seed as an argument, the generator should **respect the seed**.
+For different seeds, it should generate different inputs.
 This can be disabled in the `[checks]` section, but be careful.

 ## Pisek-v1